-For instance a train moving from Paris to Lille at 500 km/h will take 30 mn to reach Lille.

-The Doppler variation is only -2 Hz.
-The Doppler variation is therefore less than -1 mHz/s.

-Note that the maximum absolute Doppler shift value due the motion of an air plane is

-- 1.851 kHz in S band, and

-- 18.51 kHz at 20 GHz, and

-- 27.7 KHz at 30 GHz,

 However these values are reached only when cos (θ) is equal to 1 or -1.
 Where θ is the angle between the vector speed and the direction of wave propagation (the axis UE-Satellite).

 Second case: Satellite is moving on its "8"